- Chart

 Core Business Areas

-- Carbonated Soft Drinks: This segment includes the production, marketing, and sale of carbonated soft drinks, including Shasta and Faygo.
+- Carbonated Soft Drinks: Production and distribution of a wide range of carbonated soft drinks, including flavored sparkling waters, traditional sodas, and energy drinks.

 Leadership and Structure